rokitalab/tumor-evolution/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Check all those that apply or remove this section if it is not applicable.-->

 - [ ] The dependencies required to run the code in this pull request have been added to the project Dockerfile.
-- [ ] This analysis has been added to continuous integration.

 #### Documentation Checklist